Repkit/xola-googlemaps/README.md

 This project is done using BackboneJS, Xola API and the Google Maps API.

 Map Icons Collection by Nicolas Mollet [http://mapicons.nicolasmollet.com/](http://mapicons.nicolasmollet.com) ![Logo](http://mapicons.nicolasmollet.com/wp-content/uploads/2011/03/miclogo-88x31.gif)

-## Disclaimer

-This project isn't affiliated to Xola or endorsed by them.